TFSA contribution limits

 $5,500

-The CRA will notify you if you’ve over-contributed to your TFSA - but it’s up to you to know and monitor your own contribution limits.
+While the CRA will notify you if you’ve over-contributed to your TFSA, it’s up to you to know and monitor your own contribution limits.
 Remember, you share your contribution limit with all TFSAs you contribute to.

-You can find your unused TFSA contribution room by logging into "My Account" on the CRA’s website.
+You can find your unused TFSA contribution room by logging into "My Account" on the CRA’s website or giving the CRA a call.

 Sign in to my Sun Life to access your account.